Call for NACOR Examiners

 • Demonstrate diversity, equity and inclusion awareness.

-• Deonstrate an understanding of the principles of fairness, impartiality, objectivity, and transparency.
+• Demonstrate an understanding of the principles of fairness, impartiality, objectivity, and transparency.

 • Demonstrate critical thinking skills and attention to detail.

-If you require additional assistance for any part of the application process, you may contact Peggy Dreyer, Manager, Professional Practice and Quality Assurance at pdreyer@collegeofopticians.ca.
+If you have any questions or wish to become involved, please contact Peggy Dreyer, Director, Professional Practice and Quality Assurance at pdreyer@collegeofopticians.ca.

 COO footer logo